ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Place.rst

 from one plugin to another is not possible.

-It is generally recommended that saving across plugins be handled as saving `favorites </sdk/apps/qml/QtLocation/Place#favorites>`__ as explained in the Favorites section.
-However there is another approach which is to create a new place, set its (destination) plugin and then use the `copyFrom() </sdk/apps/qml/QtLocation/Place#copyFrom-method>`__ method to copy the details of the original place.
-Using `copyFrom() </sdk/apps/qml/QtLocation/Place#copyFrom-method>`__ only copies data that is supported by the destination plugin, plugin specific data such as the place identifier is not copied over.
+It is generally recommended that saving across plugins be handled as saving :ref:`favorites <sdk_qtlocation_place#favorites>` as explained in the Favorites section.
+However there is another approach which is to create a new place, set its (destination) plugin and then use the :ref:`copyFrom() <sdk_qtlocation_place#copyFrom-method>` method to copy the details of the original place.
+Using
+:ref:`copyFrom() <sdk_qtlocation_place#copyFrom-method>` only copies data
+that is supported by the destination plugin, plugin specific data such as the place identifier is not copied over.
 Once the copy is done, the place is in a suitable state to be saved.

 The following snippet provides an example of saving a place to a different plugin using the
-`copyFrom </sdk/apps/qml/QtLocation/Place#copyFrom-method>`__ method:
+:ref:`copyFrom <sdk_qtlocation_place#copyFrom-method>` method:

 .. code:: qml